ManimCommunity/manim/docs/source/installation/troubleshooting.rst

 +--------------+-------------------------+----------------------------+-----------------------------------------+

 If you are a beginner, you should only attempt to run files written for your version.
-Files written for a different version of manim wil generally not work without some modification.
+Files written for a different version of manim will generally not work without some modification.

 Identifying the version you are running